MasterCloudApps-Projects/shopping-api-gateway/README.md

 * **publish-release**: Depends on previous job.
 Publish the release in github.
 * **publish-image**: Depends on previous job.
 Generate docker image of app, tagging it with `latest` and  `{pushed_tag}` (i.e: if we generated the tag 1.2.0. it tag the new image with 1.2.0), and publishing them in [Dockerhub](https://hub.docker.com/).
 * **deploy**: Depends on previous job.
 It deploys application in PRO k8s cluster using `{pushed_tag}` image.
 For this, it uses the helm chart defined in [helm/charts](./helm/charts/) folder.

+#### Deploy existing release
+To deploy an existing release you can execute in github manual workflow defined in [manual-release-deploy.yml](.github/workflows/manual-release-deploy.yml).
+Select main branch (the only one that exists), and introduce the release to deploy in the input.
+The release will be deployed in PRO environment.

 ### Checking application is deployed
 Like in [Usage > Run application > Checking application is running](#checking-application-is-running) you can check if the application is successfully deployed using Openapi definition or Postman collection.